Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   Enter the start and end date of a specific period for the statistics.
 Alternatively, use the ![Calendar](../../Assets/Icons/Calendar.png "[Calendar]") (Calendar) button to select the desired dates.

   - *Product group*
   Click the drop-down list to select a specific product group.
+All available product groups are displayed in the list.

   - *Customer*
   Click the drop-down list to select a specific customer.

-[comment]: <> (Warum muss man in Statistik Extra einen Kunden auswählen, wenn wir schon in der Kunden/Lieferanten Liste einen ausgewählt haben?
-Dann haben wir die Situation, wo wir z.B.
-Kunden 10000 haben -Reitername- aber Kunde 10001-Statistik anzeigen lassen können.
-So gedacht?)
+All available customers are displayed in the list.

 - [+ COMPARISON PERIOD]
 Click this button to add a comparison period in the statistics.
-The period selection fields detailed above are displayed here to specify the comparison period.
+Additional year and period selection drop-down lists are displayed to specify the comparison period.

 - [SHOW]
 Click this button to display the statistics in the list.